 For over 20 years, my Dad was a branch manager for TD Canada Trust, which meant our family moved every few years to a new community in Ontario.
 Moving got harder as we all got older and our family eventually settled in Bracebridge, where I attended high school and worked part-time as a crew coordinator at the local McDonald’s and as a cook at Santa’s Village.
 I spent a lot of time riding my motorcycle, shooting pool and playing golf.
 These days I’m riding a bicycle, but you’ll still find me on the course at Fanshawe Park or River Road.

 It was through volunteering at the student newspaper that I met my wife, Adina, who grew up in London and attended Knollwood Park, Lorne Ave and Central.
 Adina works as a casual postal clerk at Canada Post.
 After living in Kitchener-Waterloo, Kingston and Toronto, we moved to London in 2008 to be closer to Adina’s side of the family.
 We didn’t have a car, so we rented an apartment on Proudfoot Lane to be close to a grocery store and bus routes while staying within cycling distance of the train station.
 I kept working a couple of days a week in Toronto, so I’ve taken a lot of trips on Via Rail.
-We bought our first house five years ago in Huron Heights.
+We bought our first house six years ago in Huron Heights.